“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-Aimed at professionals working in the business, accountancy and finance sectors, our MSc in Accountancy and Financial Management focuses on the principles and practice of these key areas, as well as covering wider management issues.
+Aimed at professionals working in the business, accountancy and finance sectors, The University of Bolton's MSc in Accountancy and Financial Management focuses on the principles and practice of these key areas, as well as covering wider management issues.
 Our highly qualified and experienced team are dedicated to helping you achieve your career goals.

 Mode of Study: